GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_Media_Ecology.md

 A Pluribus Book Tour, A Grand Tour of a world-wide Television Reality TV producer from London / Moscow speaking in USA at the opening (not close of) Book Tour December 5, 2014

+&nbsp;

+&nbsp;

+# Everything is Egoism

+Shunning real living people vs. book character.
+Levant Trillogy science fiction Bible, verse "1 John 4:20" about shunning / hating / avoding living human persons in favor of science fiction character that is not seen / unseen character.
+Book and oral word love (John 1:1) love over human person love.
+Egoism / Egomania / non-personing / dehumanizing a person.

+* Banksy: “I could sit in a pub and tell you all the things that are written in this book, but you wouldn't fucking listen.”

+That is the heart of the Levant "1 John 4:20" crisis.
+People will listen to a book, but not listen to a human person.
+Marshall McLuhan's Finnegans Wake concerns.
+You will listen to a fiction story, "1 John 4:20" - but not living persons.
+The MEDIUM of book is what you listen to.
+The Medium is the Message.
+Banksy: “I could sit in a pub and tell you all the things that are written in this book, but you wouldn't fucking listen.” - oral in-person vs. book.
+Same identical words.
+Karaoke singer, people flee a real person in front of them in favor of a CD music recording by different people.
+Back to McLuhan: The medium of the recorded song is the song lyrics.
+People won't listen.

+That's what the hive mind criticism is in { Pluribus 2025 / Finn's Hotel 1923. }.
+The **LISTEN UP** Microphone Taps at Minute 22 of Episode One of Pluribus TV streaming show.
+The picture frame is the image.
+The framing is what you hear, do not earwicer listen in the Public House, earworm song.
+Microphone tapping at Minute 22 on Finnegans Wake book, **Bible thumping** ear-worm ear-wicker HCE metaphors of Finnegans Wake and in Pluribus Episode One minute 22 - the Finnegans Wake book thumping verbal dialog to the micrphone knocking / port pirate ship knocking - urge to go for a smoke break because the microphone tapping at Minute 22 of Pluribus Episode One ...
+Kepler 22 message....

+&nbsp;

+## Everything is Viral Social Distancing

+The viral infected hive mind socail distance from Carol.
+Leaving ABQ.
+Leaving Las Vegas before Carol comes to Elvis "The King" suite at the Western Gate of Western World.

+## Everything is Organized Religion Shunning

+Organized crimes.
+Organized mob mentality.
+Organized mafia.
+Organized poltiical party shunning other policial parties.
+Organized relions shunning out-groups: infidels, non-believers, gentiles.

+Germany 1938 - Christians shunning out-group Jewish.